IMA-WorldHealth/bhima/docs/en/stock-management/glossary.md

     related stock items) as needed by Patients, Services, or other Pharmacies.

-     - Stock Pharmacy - A Stock Pharmacy is typically a local storage facility that receives stock from depots and supplies stock to other pharmacies.
+     - Stock Pharmacy - A Stock Pharmacy is typically a local storage facility that receives stock from depots and suppliers and provides stock to other pharmacies.
 A stock pharmacy does not generally dispense medications directly to patients.

      - Dispensing Pharmacy - A Dispensing Pharmacy (Pharmacie D'Usage in French) is a pharmacy that dispenses stock to patients, wards, and